EricMorse/ECE434/hw05/ReadMe.md

 LEDs must be connected to P9_12 and P9_14.
 ###### Code execution instructions
-To run the code, type the following commands: make sudo insmod led.ko
+To run the code, type the following commands: make. sudo insmod led.ko.
 ###### Code halting instructions
-To stop the code, run sudo rmmod led
+To stop the code, run sudo rmmod led.